Beacon-Heart/Heart_Beacon/README.md

-TITLE: Eco Economic Epochs for DATF Distributed Autonomous Trade Federations / DAOs, programmable $$$, the programmable Economy
+TITLE: Eco Economic Epochs for DATF Distributed Autonomous Trade Federations / DAOs, programmable $$$, the programmable Economy using a Adaptive Procedural Template derived from Battlefield Digitization, Net Centric Warfare, System of Systems Engineering framework

 VISION STATEMENT: We can synchronize ourselves in time-space for common goals e.g., code an equitable, sustainable, distributed programmable economy among a DATF Distributed Autonomous Trade Federation on the cryptocurrency blockchain